Important Character Traits in the Workplace

 Disciplined

 You may overcome any challenges that prevent you from finishing tasks and presenting them on time with strong self-discipline.
-Self-discipline means consistently keeping on target and concentrating on your work, despite the fact that there may be times when other pursuits seem more enticing.
+Self-discipline means consistently keeping on target and concentrating on your work, even though there may be times when other pursuits seem more enticing.
 Moreover, any generation would have no problems with someone who is disciplined.

 Resilient

-Someone who is resilient is able to bounce back quickly from setbacks, stress, challenging circumstances, or unexpected changes.
-A coworker who is resilient will not tend to be emotional when challenging situations occur since resilience also shows maturity and professionalism in the workplace.
+Someone resilient can bounce back quickly from setbacks, stress, challenging circumstances, or unexpected changes.
+A coworker who is resilient will not tend to be emotional when challenging situations occur, since resilience also shows maturity and professionalism in the workplace.

 These are just a few examples of good character traits that can help you succeed in your current role or position you for the position you want, without jeopardizing your relationship with your coworkers from any generation.
-There are still numerous character traits that you will learn from other sources but collaboration is the key to keeping a professional relationship to everyone.
+There are still numerous character traits that you will learn from other sources, but collaboration is the key to keeping a professional relationship with everyone.